Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/05/the-use-of-surgical-masks-at-eth-zurich.md

 What about respirator masks containing an exhalation valve?
 This type of mask is not a suitable means for protecting other people from infection.
 It actually has the opposite effect: the valve in the mask creates a jet effect that can propel exhaled droplets into the surrounding air.

 Some members of the ETH community belong to what is classed as a high-risk group because of pre-existing medical conditions.
 What advice would you give them?
 Vulnerable persons belonging to a risk group should basically continue working from home.
 If this is not possible – for example because someone manages a critical infrastructure at the university – they must strictly observe physical distancing and good hygiene rules in the workplace.
 In addition, they must avoid travelling by public transport wherever possible.

-But what if the space in the workshop or laboratory is too restricted?
-In that case, they should contact us directly [ ].

 More information: SSHR information sheet on how to use surgical masks and where to obtain them.